 Secret #2: Break out the pop

 We love it when soda pop finds its way into recipes.
-(Check out this top-rated recipe for CokeCola Cake!)
+(Here are 12 brilliant ways to use cola around the house.)
 For waffles, we like to use club soda to give the batter extra fluff.
 Its fizzy carbonation helps waffles rise as they cook.

 Secret #3: Use cornstarch

 This thickening agent isn’t just for sauces.
 Replace a portion of the flour with cornstarch to keep the waffle crisp and brown on the outside and tender and fluffy on the inside.

 What better way to try out these tips than to whip up a batch of waffles?
 Try this step-by-step recipe with tips from our Test Kitchen.

 - 2 large eggs